 The IVLP is organized within the Bureau of Educational and Cultural Affairs and operates under the authority of the Fulbright-Hays Act of 1961.

-In October 2016, Cultural Vistas celebrated its fifth anniversary of becoming a National Program Agency selected to facilitate the IVLP.
+In October 2021, Cultural Vistas will celebrate its tenth anniversary of becoming a National Program Agency selected to facilitate the IVLP.
 This program has created an exciting opportunity for our nonprofit to apply its wealth of experience towards programming short-term visits and exchange opportunities between international and American professionals.

 Some of our Cultural Vistas’ previous IVLP participants have met with the following organizations and representatives: